 Benjamin Netanyahu has always pandered to Israel’s darkest forces when it suits his purposes.
 Before the 2015 election, he warned that Arab-Israeli citizens were “voting in droves,” accused his opposition of being manipulated by the Americans, and said a Palestinian state would never emerge on his watch.
-In the days leading up to Tuesday’s election—in which he defeated Benny Gantz—Netanyahu demonstrated that he will go to any extreme to protect his grip on power by vowing to annex the West Bank settlements.
-If implemented, this would kill any viable hope for an eventual two-state solution.
+In the days leading up to Tuesday’s election, in which he defeated Benny Gantz, Netanyahu demonstrated that he will go to any extreme to protect his grip on power.
+He vowed to annex the West Bank settlements, which, if implemented, this would kill any viable hope for an eventual two-state solution.

 But his annexation pledge cannot be dismissed as another election-eve attempt to turn out right-wing voters.
 There’s a major difference between 2015 and 2019.
 Donald Trump is now in the White House.

 In the past, Netanyahu could use American presidents to provide him with the cover necessary to disappoint his base.
 He could promise something radical, gain right-wing support, and then tell the ultra-nationalist, settler parties in his coalition, “I’d love to do this, but I can’t risk angering Washington.”
 Those days seem to be over.
 During a Senate hearing on Tuesday, Secretary of State Mike Pompeo refused to say whether the administration would oppose Israel’s unilateral annexation of the West Bank.